 How should I transport my Rainbow Cake?

 I transported mine in a large shopping bag (the big bag for life types from Marks and Spencer) and it did get a little knocked en route (on the BUS!).
-If your cake needs to be transported, I’d recommend a cake carrier (Lakeland and cake supplies shops do some lovely ones), or if its a tall one like mine, popping the cake plate into a cardboard box and carrying it on someone’s lap in the car.
+If your cake needs to be transported, I’d recommend a taller cake carrier (Lakeland and cake supplies shops do some lovely ones).

 Do you have any other Rainbow Cake questions?
 Let me know what they are in the comments and I’ll do my best to help!